kubernetes/kubernetes/examples/javaee/README.md

 In Kubernetes a [_Replication Controller_](../../docs/user-guide/replication-controller.md) is responsible for replicating sets of identical pods.
 Like a _Service_ it has a selector query which identifies the members of it's set.
 Unlike a service it also has a desired number of replicas, and it will create or delete pods to ensure that the number of pods matches up with it's desired state.

-Here is definition of the MySQL service: [wildfly-rc.yaml](wildfly-rc.yaml).
+Here is definition of the MySQL Service: [wildfly-rc.yaml](wildfly-rc.yaml).

 <!-- BEGIN MUNGE: wildfly-rc.yaml -->
 <!-- END MUNGE: EXAMPLE -->